TV Tropes Needs Your Help

 was born in a small town in the US Mid-West (or, as in the case of the quote above, the English Home Counties).
 His parents were farmers of some sort, or perhaps his father was a druggist.
 A veteran

 , he put himself through college (possibly through the G.I.
 Bill) and is now a white-collar professional

-... unless he's a doctor or the owner of his own store (pharmacy, shoe store, grocery, etc.).
+... unless he's the proprietor of some small local business (pharmacy, shoe store, grocery, etc.).

 The Standard '50s Father

 is solid, dependable, and responsible.
 He's Happily Married